kiako-dev/Lua-Nomic/THESIS.md

 - If it's a webapp, perhaps there should be a log-in?
 Then, the interface has to just call the `accept` function with the message and author.
 Stupid, simple!

-(Oh yeah, another message to the host: Make sure to override `print` to respond via your chosen medium, so players can actually get feedback!)
+(Oh yeah, another message to the host: Make sure to define `respond` to respond via your chosen medium, so players can actually get feedback!)

 Another important thing to note with this is that this function is defined *in Lua*.
 That means a proposal can change it.
 It shouldn't change the parameters, though; that's a lot of work for the host, and could just prevent it from working.
 Be careful!